MISSOULA — All the way from Sula to Whitefish, wildfire activity lit up Saturday afternoon —brought on by strong thunderstorms and lightning.

 The U.S. Forest Service was notified and resources were already on the scene in the area of Corvallis Hills Drive and Willow Mountain.

-Less than three hours later, Discover Bitterroot National Facebook's page announced lightning had sparked six new fires had across the southern side of the Bitterroot National Forest.
+Less than three hours later, the Discover Bitterroot National Facebook page announced that lightning had sparked six new fires across the southern side of the Bitterroot National Forest.

 The fires, located in the Darby-Sula and West Fork Ranger Districts, were all small and under five acres.